-XQuiz Class:
+X Quiz Class:

-- The quiz is not required. - Class will begin at 8:30 a.m. the day of the show.
-Material for the QUIZ will be taken from the Florida State Fair Skillathon subject for the current year. - Tie breakers will be given in the form of additional questions. - The results of the quiz will be added in to high point score.
+- The quiz is not required but is added into the high point score. - Class will begin at 8:30 a.m. the day of the show.
+Material for the QUIZ will be taken from the Florida State Fair Skillathon subject for the current year. - Tie breakers will be given in the form of additional questions.

-\times Showmanship Classes: Showmanship classes will be held Wednesday, January 29, 2020 from 3:00 pm - 6:00 pm Handlers are judged on preparation and presentation of their dog in grooming, posing, and gaiting.
-Showmanship exercises are to be performed according to AKC rules and regulations as modified by 4-H. Tie breakers are at the discretion of the judge.
+XShowmanship Classes: Handlers are judged on preparation and presentation of their dog in grooming, posing, and gaiting.
+Showmanship exercises are to be performed according to AKC rules and regulations as modified by 4-H. Scores are not used for places, but for high point score.
+Placement are judges own opinion.